wolph/mt940/CONTRIBUTING.rst

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 2.7, 3.3, and for PyPy.
+3. The pull request should work for Python 2.7, 3.4+, and for PyPy.
 Check https://travis-ci.org/WoLpH/mt940/pull_requests and make sure that the tests pass for all supported Python versions.
+To test locally you can use `tox` which will run on all installed Python versions.

 Tips
 ----

 To run a subset of tests::

-	$ py.test tests/some_test.py
+	$ py.test mt940_tests/some_test.py

 .. _git-flow-avh: https://github.com/petervanderdoes/gitflow